maarten-vandeperre/clean-architecture-software-sample-project/README.md

 core as a vendor-agnostic core layer: you can shift it to on prem, from AWS to Google, from Google to Azure, ..., in the core layer, no changes would be required, only in the infrastructure layer: hence, were compliant with the Clean Architecture philosophy.
 ![Knative versus AWS Lambda and Azure Functions](images/serverless.jpg "Knative versus AWS Lambda and Azure Functions")

+## Contributing
+Contributions to this sample project are welcome!
+If you find any issues, have suggestions for improvements, or want to add new features, please feel free to submit a pull request.
+Make sure to follow the project's coding conventions and provide clear commit messages.

 ## WIP
 TODO extend README